 How to obtain Halal certification in the UK?

-To get Halal certification in the UK, you will typically be required to apply for the certificate at the competent authority; WHA Halal Certification UK is an example of an international halal authority.
+To get Halal certification in the UK, you will typically be required to apply for the certificate at the competent authority; or to engage with a compliance consultant who will do the whole process on your behalf, an example of a compliance consultant is Gulf Trade UK.
 After your application is submitted, thorough company audits and documentary evaluation of the quality and production systems of the company follow.

 The food processing practices, such as slaughterers, cutting, processing, distribution, etc., as well as the personnel involved in each process, are rigorously audited.
 In a typical Halal certification case, you will need to follow the following process.